jsatria/jsatria.github.io/_posts/2016-04-30-final-countdown.md

 ### In the last episode...
 I'm now 4 classes away from finishing my master's degree at Georgia Tech in the OMSCS program.
 For those that are new or unaware, in November 2015 I moved from Washington, D.C. to Cambridge, England with my family (more on that in a later post).
 Since I had to leave my last job and I was unaware of what sort of job opportunities were available in the UK, I opted to hold off on a job search and instead study full-time for at least the spring semester.
 This allowed me to explore new subjects I hadn't been able to due to full-time work.
 Machine learning and big data are becoming increasingly relevant and machines more capable, so I decided to pursue this new field of study.
 More specifically, the three classes I took were:

-* Introduction to Information Security CS 6035
+* <a href="http://www.omscs.gatech.edu/cs-6035-introduction-to-information-security">Introduction to Information Security CS 6035</a>
-* Machine Learning CS 7641
+* <a href="http://www.omscs.gatech.edu/cs-7641-machine-learning">Machine Learning CS 7641</a>
-* Machine Learning for Trading CS 7646
+* <a href="http://www.omscs.gatech.edu/cs-7646-machine-learning-trading">Machine Learning for Trading CS 7646</a>

 I'll discuss each of these classes in further detail below.